ADVERTISING

 Films about racism, culture and nature – open-air screenings in Darmstadt and Hesse

 Darmstadt/Wiesbaden/Frankfurt – Documentary films offer artistic insights into social structures and open up new perspectives.
-The Hessian Documentary Film Festival 2025 / LETsDOK is entering its final season, bringing topics ranging from racist terror to Olympic breakdancing to nature conservation to the big screen.
+The Hessian Documentary Film Days 2025 / LETsDOK are entering their final round, bringing topics ranging from racist terror and Olympic breakdancing to nature conservation to the big screen.

 The film 2UNBREAKABLE follows Frankfurt breakdancers on their journey to Olympic gold (September 26, 6:00 p.m., Filmforum Höchst).
-Mona Mur in Conversation, an artist from the post-punk scene, takes center stage (September 25, 7:30 p.m., Waggon am Kulturgleis Offenbach; September 28, 8:00 p.m., GUSTi Kulturkiosk Frankfurt).
-All screenings will be accompanied by discussions, and the screening will be open-air with covered alternatives in case of rain.
+Mona Mur in Conversation puts a post-punk artist in the spotlight (September 25, 7:30 p.m., Waggon am Kulturgleis Offenbach; September 28, 8:00 p.m., GUSTi Kulturkiosk Frankfurt).
+All screenings will be followed by discussions; open-air screenings with covered alternatives in case of rain.

 Remembering racist terror